Undetectable viral load and A NO HIV transmission

 What this means to me?

-And Sexually Transmitted Infections (STDs)?
+What about Sexually Transmitted Infections (STDs)?

-For example, viral load may temporarily increase to 60 copies / ml or 150 copies / ml.
+For example, the viral load may temporarily increase to 60 copies / ml or 150 copies / ml.
 This should not be a cause for concern.

 Remember that in the PARTNER and Opposites Attract studies, 'undetectable' was defined as below 200 copies / ml.
 These studies have shown that transmission does not occur below this level.